 A ‘pathfinder’ hospital group meets periodically to review and highlight the non-progress of the largely fictional ‘New Hospitals Programme’ (NHP); the very critical recent National Audit Office report on NHP provided the basis for a KONP briefing sent to all MPs in the cohort 3/pathfinder group of hospitals.
 Problems with crumbling reinforced autoclaved aerated concrete (RAAC) have also been raised (with 5 affected hospitals now added into the NHP) together with concerns about the standardised building design template (Hospital 2.0) and the novel building methods being proposed for pathfinder sites.

-Several local groups continue work with other campaigners (Patients no Passports) in defence of migrants.
+Several local groups continue work with other campaigners (Patients not Passports) in defence of migrants.

 We have highlighted the problems with access to NHS dentistry, a major concern to the public and a service now commissioned by the ICS.

-Despite our unsuccessful campaign with others for a Judicial Review into the takeover by Centene of GP practices, this company has now given up these practices, citing unprofitability and pressure from campaigners as one of the reasons.
+Despite our unsuccessful campaign with others for a Judicial Review into the takeover by Centene of GP practices, this company has now given up these practices (and its chain of 53 Circle/BMI hospitals), citing unprofitability and pressure from campaigners as one of the reasons.
 A campaign is developing around what should now happen to these practices looking after over 600,000 patients.

 Our ‘NHS Staff Voices’ group publish a regular newsletter and is bringing in a younger demographic of NHS workers.
 It links up with valued colleagues and activists from ‘NHS Staff Say No’ a founder of which is co-opted to our Steering Group.